What would my property cost to rebuild?

 - The cost of the insurance quote will not accurately reflect the level of cover/risk you are asking the insurer to honour – either artificially low or high.

-- WHen it comes to making a claim the claims assessor with work out the rebuild cost independently. if this has then been misrepresented during the quote it can mean that when the claim is settled it will be reduced in proportion depending on the underinsured amount you are.
+- When it comes to making a claim the claims assessor will work out the rebuild cost independently. if this has then been misrepresented during the quote it can mean that when the claim is settled it will be reduced in proportion depending on the underinsured amount you are.

 Calculating the contents value of your house

 Calculating how much it would cost to replace all of your contents if they were lost or damaged is a relatively simple (if time-consuming) process.
 You simply need to visit each room in your house, noting down the items and their value, before calculating the total that you will need to cover your entire contents for.

 Reasons to get a home insurance quote with CoverBuilder

 - No cancellation fees

 - Buildings insurance from just £8.14 per month

 - Average UK call centre answer time of less than 1 minute

 - Compare results from a panel of leading UK insurers